 former prosecutor and trial lawyer with a

-counsel you need to fight your charges.
+of legal counsel you need to fight your charges.

 Why Choose Attorney Schuster?

 Mr. Schuster has a proven track record of success in handling drunk driving

 cases, with numerous dismissals and other favorable dispositions, as you